zserge/o/README.md

 ## License

-Code is distributed under MIT license, feel free to use it in your proprietary projects as well.
+Code is distributed under Apache 2.0 license, feel free to use it in your proprietary projects as well.